 Four hours.
-Prerequisite: BIO 1500.
+Prerequisite: Grade of C or better in BIO 1500.
 The history and uses of plants in medicine in the U.S. and other cultures around the world.
 Special emphasis is placed on plant medicine in European history and modern uses in other areas of the world.